DO WE HAVE TO SIN?

 The beginning of the exodus was the Passover blood.
 The Passover blood was a protection while the angel of death passed over the land of Egypt.
 The sins of the Israelites were not mentioned at this point.

-Mount Sinai stands for Pentecost.
+Mount Sinai represents Pentecost.
 The outpouring of the Holy Spirit is our Law; He builds the Body of Christ; He directs the application of the blood of the atonement made on the cross; now He is directing us and disciplining us because of the warfare that is ahead.

 The goal is to remove sin from the creation.

-The first area of conquest of the Israelites had to do with their own sin.
+The first area of conquest of the Israelites involved their own sin.
 God dealt with the sins of the Israelites by means of the Law of Moses and the blood of animals.
 The Law and the blood atonement may be thought of as the means of gaining victory over the enemy within their own personalities.

 The second area of conquest was external, the land of Canaan.
 The Israelites were to bring the Ark of the Covenant, that is, the Ark of the Ten Commandments, into the midst of the demon-worshiping tribes of Canaan and cleanse the land by means of warfare.